 Many believe the Mosaic Law was a way for God to establish a stronger relationship and connection with the chosen people.
 Since this law came from the earlier covenants with God, part of the purpose of the Mosaic Law would be to strengthen that covenant and relationship with God.
 To strengthen this relationship, the Mosaic Law shows the Israelites the character of God and that He is their God, as shown in Leviticus 19:2 and 20:7–8.

-Some also believe that the Law of Moses was a way for the Israelites to symbolically prepare for Jesus Christ, his gospel, and his sacrifice.
-Many of the sacrifices in the Law can be viewed as symbolism for Jesus Christ, and many Christians consider that symbolism one of the reasons God revealed this law.
-The Mosaic Law also shows that no one can completely keep every law, and grace is necessary.
-This idea also helped prepare the Israelites for the coming of Jesus, who would be the source of all grace.
+Some also believe that the Law of Moses was a way for the Israelites to symbolically prepare for Jesus, His gospel, and His sacrifice.
+Many of the sacrifices in the Law can be viewed as symbolism for Jesus, and many Christians consider that symbolism one of the reasons God revealed this law.

 The Mosaic Law was also given to the Israelites to help them have specific ways to receive forgiveness and worship, through feasts and sacrifices and offerings.
 Some of the aspects of the Law were also to benefit the physical health of the people, as in the food laws, and to strengthen their spiritual health.
 In addition to understanding God and Jesus, the Law of Moses also set Israel apart.
 The laws and rituals would make Israel different from the people around them, and that was to help bring others to God.
 By setting an example of being a separate and dedicated people, the Israelites could set an example for the world in coming closer to God.